Co-therapy

-Co-therapy or conjoint therapy is a kind of psychotherapy conducted with more than one therapist present.
-This kind of therapy is especially applied during couple therapy.
+Co-therapy is a kind of psychotherapy conducted with more than one therapist present.
+It is different from conjoint therapy, which is psychotherapy conducted with more than one person as the client.
+For example, family therapy and couples therapy are types of conjoint therapy.
+A therapy can be conjoint therapy and not co-therapy, or co-therapy and not conjoint therapy, or both co-therapy and conjoint therapy.
+Co-therapy is especially applied during couple therapy.
 Carl Whitaker and Virginia Satir are credited as the founders of co-therapy.
 Co-therapy dates back to the early twentieth century in Vienna, where psychoanalytic practices were first taking place.
 It was originally named "multiple therapy" by Alfred Alder, and later introduced separately as "co-therapy" in the 1940s.
 Co-therapy began with two therapists of differing abilities, one essentially learning from the other, and providing the opportunity to hear feedback on their work.

 Advantages of co-therapy

 An active support system

 Co-therapy has recently been discussed more thoroughly, and its advantageous aspects have been analysed.
 Researchers, namely Bowers & Gauron, suggest that co-therapy provides each therapist with a "support system" in their partner.
 This allows for appropriate communication and the ability to lean on each other when "in the face of the power of the group".
 Bowers & Gauron are supported by other researchers in this aspect of co-therapy.
 Russell and Russell also suggest that both therapists are sources of support for each other.
 This can be in the case of clients (either singular, couples, or families) who express delusional systems or aspects of psychopathy that may be difficult to deal with alone.
-A co-therapeutic design is more beneficial in these situations as therapists act objectively in each others' aid.
+A co-therapeutic design is more beneficial in these situations as therapists act objectively in each other's aid.
 This situation highlights an additional advantage of the amount of emotional draining experienced by each therapist individually.
 Support of both therapists is carried through - if one is absent, there will always be someone available to collect information and continue with the sessions.